 ISS is an international graduate school of policy-oriented critical social science.
 It brings together students and teachers from the Global South and the North in a European environment.
 Established in 1952 as the International Institute of Social Studies by Dutch universities and the Netherlands Ministry of Education it does research, teaching and public service in the field of development studies and international cooperation.
 We are located in The Hague, known as 'The World’s Legal Capital'.

+The day-to-day running of ISS is in the hands of the Institute Board with the support of the Institute Council, which represents the Institute's staff and students.
 The Advisory Board advises the Institute Board on matters of scientific strategy, the Institute's mission and identity.

 On 1 July 2009 ISS became a University Institute of Erasmus University Rotterdam (EUR).
 This unique structure, in which ISS retains its mission, location and relative autonomy whilst benefiting from the resources available from an internationally renowned university, came about after a careful process of negotiations.
 As a University Institute, ISS is able to develop innovative research in cooperation with other EUR faculties and have greater access to Dutch and international research funding.
 Students graduating from ISS receive diplomas and degrees which bear the names of both ISS and EUR.
 ISS will remain in The Hague though all staff and students will have access to EUR facilities and resources.